OlofH2/Before-Fab-Academy/docs/KiCad_and_Roland_MonoFab_SRM_20.md

  To fetch the elements from the Schematic Editor I clicked on **Update PCB Editor from Schematic**.
 Then a window popped up and I clicked on the Update PCB button.

- In the PCB Editor you can see different layers at the right side of the window.
+ In the PCB Editor you can see different layers at the right side of the window, choose those layers you want to work with and hide all others.
 I was working with the top layer of the electric board and therefore I chose the F.Cu, or in other words; the front of the copper plate.
 Then I could hide the view of the backside by clicking on the **eye** in front of B.Cu.
+ I hid all layers except the layers for F.Silkscreen, Edge.Cuts, F.Courtyard and ....
+The F.Courtyard shows a violet frame around elements and it shows how close you can lay wires to elements, f.ex. if you cross the violet frame you are too close to an element.

+I changed the setup of the pins by editing the labels in Schematic Editor; Pin1 changed from VCC to UPDI and Pin3 changed from UPDI to VCC.
+Then I clicked on **Update PCB Editor from Schematic**.

+I could see that some of the blue lines, which showed how the electric circuits would be connected, were crossed.
+To fix that I by rotating elements.

 In this [video](https://www.youtube.com/watch?v=ZeAAy6L8AB8&list=PLs4ifnZzVJmqaSM1lsg68vPVtJxVNhVwV&index=2) he adds 3D model to his PCB and uses the 3D viewer.